confluentinc/ksql/docs/developer-guide/serialization.rst

 ==========================================

-When KSQL serializes a row into a Kafka message, the key field is serialized into the message's key, and any value field(s) are serialized into the message's value.
+When KSQL serializes a row into a Kafka message, the key field is serialized into the message's key, and any value fields are serialized into the message's value.

 By default, if the value has only a single field, KSQL serializes the single field as a named field